 As tempting as it is to go about your day the minute your toddler cries, don’t.
 Treat early mornings the same way you would if it were in the middle of the night.
 Just because you only have an hour or two before you’d get up anyway, doesn’t mean that you should start your day.

-Instead, set a firm wake up time.
+Instead, set a firm wake-up time.
 Any time before then—even a mere 15 minutes—means that it’s still time to sleep.
-The more she hears this message, the more she’ll know that waking up crying doesn’t mean getting up for the day.
+The more she hears this message, the more she knows that waking up crying doesn’t mean getting up for the day.

 7. Use a toddler alarm clock

 Let’s say you don’t want him out of bed until 7am.
-The clock will remain off throughout the morning, which is his signal to stay in bed.
-But the minute 7am rolls around, it’ll turn on, say, a green light, which gives him the go-ahead to get out of bed.
+The clock can remain off throughout the morning, which is his signal to stay in bed.
+But the minute 7am rolls around, it can turn on, say, a green light, which gives him the go-ahead to get out of bed.

 Early mornings—especially the ones that keep getting earlier and earlier—are no way to start the day.
-Thankfully, you can turn things around with a few simple tweaks.
+Thankfully, you can fix when your child wakes with a few simple tweaks.

-Cap nap time at 3pm so that he doesn’t have a hard time falling asleep come bedtime.
+Cap daytime sleep at 3pm so that he doesn’t have a hard time falling asleep come bedtime.
 If he’s sleeping well, see what happens if you push bedtime back—he only needs 11-12 hours of sleep at night before waking up.

 We all knew we’d wake up earlier with kids, but not this early.
-Now with these tips, you can extend those mornings wake ups a bit more—at least past 3:45am.
+Now with these tips, you can extend those mornings wake-ups and get enough sleep—at least past 3:45am.